sophiagavrila/credit-microservices/README.md

 # Credit Microservices
 A Spring Boot based microservices application deployed on AWS cloud, containerized and orchestrated with Docker &amp; Kubernetes.
 Simulated to model the appropriate deconstruction of a banking credit/loan accounting monolith.

+**Microservices architecture** breaks apps down into their smallest components, independent from eachother.

 <br>

 ## How To Use This Guide: